 We found 4 internists who accept BlueOptions Everyday Health 1423 near Crystal River, FL.

-Dr. Maher Hanna sees patients in Crystal River, FL.
-His medical specialty is general internal medicine.
-He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Maher Hanna's area of specialization is general internal medicine.
+Dr. Hanna takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

-Dr. Carlene Wilson works as a general internist and pediatrician in Crystal River, FL.
-Her average rating from her patients is 2.5 stars out of 5.
-Dr. Wilson is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Carlene Wilson's medical specialty is general internal medicine and general pediatrics.
+The average patient rating for Dr. Wilson is 2.5 stars out of 5.
+She accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

 Conditions / Treatments

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.